What’s the Difference?

 So now that we’ve established what we really want to achieve and how to measure it, let’s talk about the correct approach.

-We want to lose the fat and keep the muscle.
+We should be aiming to lose the fat and keep the muscle.
 Like some of the excellent transformations below.

 The goal of successful weight loss is to preserve muscle, or possibly even gain some, while at the same time lose as much body fat as possible (within safe limits).
 This is best achieved by: